SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 # PowerShell cmdlets for SharePoint site designs and site scripts

 > [!NOTE]
-> Site designs and site scripts are in preview and are subject to change.
-They are currently only supported for use in production environments in Targeted Release.
+> Site designs and site scripts have been released to production and are available for general use.

-Use PowerShell cmdlets to create, retrieve, update, and remove site designs and site scripts.
+Use PowerShell cmdlets to create, retrieve, update, and remove site designs and site scripts to new and existing modern site collections.

 ## Getting started